afqhs76736/PowerBI-Dashboard/README.md

 ## Purpose

-This project demonstrates the use of **Power BI for interactive business intelligence and exploratory data analysis**, with an emphasis on transforming transactional data into an interactive dashboard that supports business performance analysis.
+This project demonstrates the use of **Power BI for interactive business intelligence and exploratory data analysis**, with an emphasis on transforming transactional data into an interactive dashboard for business performance analysis.

 ## Disclaimer